-ACCA P1 Governance, Risk and Ethics Paper Exam Tips for September 2015 Session are given below by famous tuition providers
+ACCA P1 Exam Tips September 2016 Session are given below by famous tuition providers

 Each P1 paper offers 4-6 marks for displaying professional skills, which can easily be the difference between a pass and a fail.
 The marks are available for both format and the tone and style of your answer, where you may have to prepare a speech or write a letter on behalf of the Board addressing specific concerns.
 Take a look at the Article of 24 August 2009 for more guidance and some great hints on style.